MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-J-Electrical-Engineering/part-111-Electric-SystemsGeneral-Requirements/subpart-111.105-Hazardous-Locations/section-111.105-35.md

 (b) Each space that has a coal conveyer on a vessel that carries coal is a Class II, Division 2, (Zone 11 or Y) space.

-(c) A space that has a coal conveyer on a vessel that carries coal must have electrical equipment approved for Class II, Division 2, (Zone 11 or Y) hazardous locations, except watertight general emergency alarm signals.
+(c) A space that has a coal conveyer on a vessel that carries coal must have electrical equipment approved for Class II, Division 2, (Zone 22) hazardous locations, except watertight general emergency alarm signals.

-[CGD 94-108, 61 FR 28285, June 4, 1996]
+[CGD 94-108, 61 FR 28285, June 4, 1996, as amended by USCG-2020-0075, 88 FR 16367, Mar.
+16, 2023]